Error code

 - Stop and escalate if IE returns quickly, the drum level looks wrong, or the machine starts overfilling.

-When to call an engineer
+When to call a technician

 Call an engineer if IE or 1C returns after one safe restart, especially if the washer fills or drains unpredictably, overfills, or the water level still looks wrong.